Rock Hill Child Support Lawyer

 Child support is defined as payments owed by a non-custodial parent to the custodial parent for the necessary care and support of their minor children.
 This payment obligation is calculated according to the South Carolina Child Support Guidelines, which can be found at this link (Click Here).
 Fortunately, our Rock Hill family lawyers are here to help you with any child support issues you may have.

 There are several factors that are taken into account when determining the child support obligation of a paying spouse, but typically the support amount is a basic calculation based upon the parties’ gross monthly incomes.
 It is important to remember, however, that the Family Court has the power to “impute” income to a party who is unemployed, or voluntarily underemployed given their education or work training.
+A Rock Hill child support lawyer could help to explain all the nuances of these laws and how they might impact your case.

 Generally speaking, the following list is a basic outline of the factors which go into a calculation of child support.